jbilander/SF500/README.md

 ***

 Soldering: Start with all the surface mounts and then TH.
 I usually start with the Voltage regulator and verify the 3V3.
 Then the CPLD and verify JTAG-connection, doing a boundary scan with ISE-Impact.
 No need to solder a pin header to the JTAG connector on the PCB, just hold the connector in position and press gently.
 It should also be possible to use a Raspberry Pi and the program _xc3sprog_.
-Optionally you can put 10k or 4.7k pull-ups on R10-R12 (TMS,TDI,TCK) if you have problems connecting to the CPLD, those are 3V3 so shouldn't damage anything even using GPIO from the RPi.
+Optionally you can put 10k or 4.7k pull-ups on R10-R12 (TMS,TDI,TCK) if you have problems connecting to the CPLD, those are 3V3 pull-ups so shouldn't damage anything using GPIO from a RPi.
+VCC is +5V and can be supplied through a typical usb phone-charger or similar, check polarity BEFORE you plug it in.

 ***